-ATV: ATV is defined as a 4 wheel vehicle designed for off-road use.
+ATV: ATV is defined as a 4-wheel vehicle designed for off-road use.
 An ATV will provide seating for 1 or 2 riders, but no more.
-This vehicle is commonly referred to as a "four wheeler," and is normally 4 wheel drive capable.
+This vehicle is commonly referred to as a "four-wheeler," and is normally 4 wheel drive capable.

-UTV: UTV is defined as a 4 to 6 wheel vehicle designed for off-road use.
+UTV: UTV is defined as a 4-to-6-wheel vehicle designed for off-road use.
 With side-by-side seating, and possibly a rear seat, this vehicle can sometimes have up to 6 occupants.
-Normally, these vehicles will be less capable than an ATV, but have the ability to climb steep terrain, and transport multiple people.
+Normally, these vehicles will be less capable than an ATV, and could climb steep terrain, and transport multiple people.